spkenv/spk/docs/ref/indexes.md

 you can update a package in an existing index, see the next section.

-### Updating an existing Index
+### Updating an Existing Index

 Updating a package in an existing index, such as after a new build is published or a package is deprecated, is not automatic.

-A site using `spk` has to set up a system to trigger index updates when they want them to happen.
+A site using `SPK` has to set up a system to trigger index updates when they want them to happen.
 The recommendation is after a new package is published, deprecated, undeprecated, or deleted.
 But regular periodic complete index generation may also work for a site,